 The walk-in clinic operates on a first come, first served basis.
 In order to be seen, students must present themselves at the clinic in person; we can not give drop-in appointments over the phone.

 The doors to the clinic open at 8:30am.
 As drop-in slots fill up quickly, it is important to arrive at the clinic as early as possible.
-The McGill Clinic is a high-volume clinic, and while we do our best to meet the needs of all students, we suggest that you arrive before 10am - and even then, the earlier the better - in order to maximize your chances of being seen.
+The McGill Clinic is a high-volume clinic, and while we do our best to meet the needs of all students, we suggest that you arrive before 8:30am in order to maximize your chances of being seen.
 Although drop-in slots are filled quickly, the services of our triage nurse are available from 8:30-4:30.
 Our triage nurse can assess the urgency of your medical concern and offer you alternate options.

 What to bring

 In order to receive a same-day appointment, students are required to take a number, complete the registration forms and be seen by a triage nurse.
 Students must present their valid McGill ID card as well as either their provincial health care card or the McGill Blue Cross health insurance card.
+We also accept CIDA, CIGNA, COWAN and Great-West Life insurance.
 If you do not bring your card, you will have to pay for the visit.
 Please see the section on Insurance for more information.

 Medical notes are given at the discretion of the doctor or nurse and can not be written for a past illness.
 Permission to be excused from classes and exams rests solely with the faculty or department.
 For more info on notes, please see the section on Medical Notes & Records.